Shape-Constrained Regression using Sum of Squares Polynomials: Applications of Shape-Constrained Regression to Economics, Real-Time Optimization, and Optimal Transport

-Proposition \ref{prop:opt.val.proof} suggests a possible use of the SOSE, and shape-constrained regression more generally: one can compute the SOSE of $v(b,c)$ and then use it to obtain quick predictions of the optimal value of (\ref{eq:conic.P}) for any new set of parameters $(b,c)$, without actually having to solve (\ref{eq:conic.P}) explicitly.
-This can prove useful for real-time decision making and we consider an application to real-time inventory management contract negotiation below.
+The proof is given in Section \ref{appendix:sec.apps}.
+It suggests a possible use of the SOSE, and shape-constrained regression more generally: compute the SOSE of $v(b,c)$ and then use it to obtain quick predictions of the optimal value of (\ref{eq:conic.P}) for any new set of parameters $(b,c)$, without having to solve (\ref{eq:conic.P}) explicitly.
+This can prove useful for real-time decision making, as we see now.